CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-History of commits made in a repository
+History of changes made in a repository

 ## Question 13